repylot/CodeGenerators/README.md

 ```python
 from matplotlib, matplotlib.min.js <~ matplotlib.min.js >) >\n\nNote: Matplot
 ```
-which is not even a python statement.
+which is not even a Python statement.

 <br>